 Rather, this is a tool from the world of spiritual development.

-For example, joy, love, passion, and happiness are some of the highest-frequency emotions on this scale.
+For example, joy, love, passion, and happiness are some of the highest-frequency emotions.
 Fear, anger, grief, guilt, and jealousy are some of the lowest-frequency emotions.

 Can you measure the frequency of emotions?